Niagara Frontier Transportation Authority: Timeline

-NFTA Properties Division (stations/garages/barns)
+Properties Division (stations/garages/barns)

 The NFTA Properties Division is charged with management of the facilities owned and operated in the NFTA organization.
 Properties include numerous bus loops and suburban transit centers, the Buffalo Metropolitan Transportation Center (MTC), the Niagara Falls Transportation Center in the Town of Niagara, a number of NFTA related office buildings and bus maintenance facilities (garages).

 Active depots

 All buses are stored at three maintenance facilities (terminals):